Planned Parenthood To Withdraw From Title X, Unless Court Intervenes

 Alexis McGill Johnson, Planned Parenthood's acting president, said the impact on low-income patients will differ state by state.
 In some areas, she said, contraception and other services could become more expensive or wait times may be longer.

 "It means that some people will not be able to afford the care; it means that some people will have to make a decision as to whether or not they have the time to wait in line.
-It certainly means that there will be, potentially, a delay in care – or they will decide to forego the care altogether," McGill Johnson said.
+It certainly means that there will be, potentially, a delay in care — or they will decide to forgo the care altogether," McGill Johnson said.

-Abortion rights opponents, who support the rule, have praised President Trump for delivering on his campaign promise to "defund Planned Parenthood."
+Abortion-rights opponents, who support the rule, have praised President Trump for delivering on his campaign promise to "defund Planned Parenthood."
 Marjorie Dannenfelser, of the Susan B. Anthony List, and others have argued that no tax dollars should go to organizations that have any involvement with abortion.

 Critics call the Trump administration regulations a "gag rule."